-All Heads of Service

-- To ensure all staff aware of policy - o To ensure Staff have received Safeguarding Training - Ensure that appropriate employees are subject to Disclosure & Barring Service (DBS) checks - Head of Cultural and Communities Team - Establish Policy and ensure reviewed - equalities impact o Ensure assessment undertaken as part of this policy

-Communities Team Manager
+· All Heads of Service Chief Executive o To ensure all staff aware of policy Leadership commitment to policy aims To ensure Staff have received Safeguarding Training Strategic Director of Corporate Services Ensure that appropriate employees are subject o Is the Organisational Lead Officer for to Disclosure & Barring Service (DBS) checks Safeguarding o Has a responsible for recording all reports or • Head of Cultural and Communities Team concerns about the protection of children, Establish Policy and ensure reviewed young people and Adults at risk appropriately Ensure equalities impact assessment and in accordance with the procedures that undertaken as part of this policy underpin this Policy.
+Responsible for approving the 'Safeguarding' Policy and related procedures • Communities Team Manager implemented, monitored and consistently o Is the Designated Professional Lead for reviewed on a regular basis.
+Safeguarding - can be contacted to consult with on any concerns or queries that a member of staff, line manager or Elected Member may have around safeguarding o Ensures this Policy is fit for purpose and updated where necessary ie: changes in legislation or working practices.
+Work with HR to ensure Safeguarding Training is provided for all staff

-- o Is the Designated Professional Lead for Safeguarding - can be contacted to consult with on any concerns or queries that a member of staff, line manager or Elected Member may have around safeguarding - Ensures this Policy is fit for purpose and updated where necessary ie: changes in legislation or working practices. - Work with HR to ensure Safeguarding Training is provided for all staff - Ensure Corporate Intranet Safeguarding hub is updated and accessible to all staff. - Attend County Safeguarding Leads Group - Administer the Corporate Safeguarding group and update the group on Training, legislation, best practice and updates from the County Safeguarding Leads Group. - Elected Safeguarding Link Officers/ Members of Corporate Safeguarding Group - Attend Safeguarding Corporate meetings - Advise and support other team Elected Members on the reporting process and if necessary, link in with Safeguarding Lead Officers - o Bring any concerns or best practice to the Corporate Safeguarding Group

-• All Staff, Elected Members and Volunteers

-- Are responsible for carrying out their duties in a way that actively safeguards and promotes the welfare of children, young people and Adults at risk. - Act in a way that protects them from wrongful allegations of abuse.
+- Attend County Safeguarding Leads Group - Administer the Corporate Safeguarding group and update the group on Training, legislation, best practice and updates from the County Safeguarding Leads Group. - Safeguarding Link Officers/ Elected Members of Corporate Safeguarding Group - Attend Safeguarding Corporate meetings - Advise and support other team Elected Members on the reporting process and if necessary, link in with Safeguarding Lead Officers - Bring any concerns or best practice to the Corporate Safeguarding Group - All Staff, Elected Members and Volunteers - Are responsible for carrying out their duties in a way that actively safeguards and promotes the welfare of children, young people and Adults at risk. - Act in a way that protects them from wrongful allegations of abuse. - Report safeguarding concerns to the attention of the Organisational Lead Officer for Safeguarding.